AttoWeb/attoweb.org/content/about.md

 # About

 ## Overview
-I basically created this project to build my own website.
+I created this project in order to build my own website.
 It served a number of purposes for me.
 I wanted to:

 1. use a super-lean, markdown-based microframework.
 1. use GitHub as my editing UI.